Skip to main content

 Help & Treatment

 When it comes to treating depression in women, a combination of therapy and medication often works best.
 Antidepressants help balance brain chemicals, while psychotherapy addresses the emotional and psychological aspects of depression.
-Learn more about Most Common Treatments for Depression here
+Learn more about the Most Common Treatments for Depression here

 For many women, it’s also important to integrate lifestyle changes such as: